duckdb/ducklake-web/docs/stable/specification/catalog/queries.md

 ---

 ## Reading Data
 DuckLake specifies tables and update transactions to modify them.
 DuckLake is not a black box, all metadata is stored as SQL tables under the user's control.
 Of course, they can be queried in whichever way is best for a client, below we describe a small working example to retrieve table data.

+> The information below is to provide transparency to users and to aid developers making their own implementation of DuckLake.
+The `ducklake` DuckDB extension is able to execute those operations in the background.

 ### Get Current Snapshot